MKleinSB/pxt-wappsto/README.md

 ### configure name

-Configure the name of your Micro:bit on Wappsto.
+Configure the name of your Calliope mini on Wappsto.

 ```sig
 wappsto.configureName("name")